 Loading data into Pyleoclim#

-Jordan Landers, Deborah Khider, Julien Emile-Geay.
+by Jordan Landers, Deborah Khider, Julien Emile-Geay.

 Preamble#